zgsm-ai/site/public/docs/en_us/installation/README.md

 Password: 123456

-You can now start experiencing Shenma.
+You can now start experiencing Costrict.